Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Obelisks of Hatshepsut and Thutmose I at the Karnak Temple

 After passing by the obelisks of Thutmose I and Hatshepsut, Nermeen led me to the area by the Sacred Lake.
-Just in front of the Sacred Lake is the Kheper Scarab which was built by Amenhotep III.
+Just in front of the Sacred Lake is the Kheper Scarab built by Amenhotep III.
 According to Nermeen, walking around the Scarab seven times will bring good luck and fortunes in future relationships.
 During my visit, many tourists walked seven laps around the Scarab.

 Walking Seven Laps Around the Kheper Scarab at Karnak Temple